 Rebekah fell in love with music and acting at a young age, and followed that passion as it led her through music lessons and school theater all the way to professional productions and spots on commercials and TV sitcoms.
 The musical leg of her journey began with piano lessons, later adding voice and flute.
 Rebekah also picked up the guitar so that she could sing and accompany herself.
 Her acting experience is extensive – she has worked for professional theaters in Denver, Dallas, Virginia and PA and toured as an MC with the Radio Disney Road Crew.
 Rebekah graduated summa cum laude from Abilene Christian University with a BFA in acting and musical theater.
 While there, she was a presidential scholar, received a theater scholarship and studied abroad in Uruguay.
+She is currently working on MS in Speech-Language Pathology at NYU with a focus in vocal health, vocal pathologies, and child development.
 While not teaching or performing, Rebekah loves to play with her cats, Mischief and Echo, and enjoys nature, biking, reading and painting.
 She is a lead teacher of voice, musical theater, piano and guitar.

 Brendan - piano, guitar, voice